-The best sources of data about deaths from TB (excluding TB deaths among HIV-positive people) are vital registration (VR) systems in which causes of death are coded according to ICD-10 (although the older ICD-9 and ICD-8 classification are still in use in several countries), using ICD-10: A15-A19 and B90 codes, equivalent to ICD-9: 010-018, and 137.
+The best sources of data about deaths from TB (excluding TB deaths among people living with HIV) are vital registration (VR) systems in which causes of death are coded according to ICD-10 (although the older ICD-9 and ICD-8 classification are still in use in several countries), using ICD-10: A15-A19 and B90 codes, equivalent to ICD-9: 010-018, and 137.
 When people with AIDS die from TB, HIV is registered as the underlying cause of death and TB is recorded as a contributory cause.
-Since one third of countries with VR systems only report to WHO the underlying causes of death and not contributory causes, VR data usually cannot be used to estimate the number of TB deaths in HIV-positive people.
-Two methods were used to estimate TB mortality among HIV-negative people (see web content of WHO's Global TB Report 2022, figure 2.2.14):
+Since one third of countries with VR systems only report to WHO the underlying causes of death and not contributory causes, VR data usually cannot be used to estimate the number of TB deaths in people living with HIV.
+Two methods were used to estimate TB mortality among HIV-negative people (see web content of WHO's Global tuberculosis report 2024):